patrickmichalina/typescript-monads/README.md

   </a>
 </p>

-**typescript-monads** helps you write safer code by using abstractions over dubious program state and control flow.
+**typescript-monads** helps you write safer code by using abstractions over messy control flow and state.

 # Getting Started